 Member Services can assist you in selecting a new PCP.
 You should allow ample time for a change in a PCP selection to take effect.
 If you request to change your PCP on or before the 10th day of the month, the change will be made effective as of the first day of the month in which you call (retroactively).
 If you call after the 10th day of the month, your PCP change will be effective the 1st day of the following month.
-Example: If your PCP request is made on or before January 10, the change can be made effective on February 1st.
+Example: If your PCP request is made on or before January 10th, the change can be made effective on February 1st.
+In order for covered services to be covered under our plan, you must continue to obtain covered services that are provided, ordered or arranged through your current PCP until the change takes effect.
+Be sure to ask Member Services about this when selecting a new PCP.
+When you call, be sure to tell Member Services if you are seeing specialists or getting other covered services that needed your PCP's approval (such as home health services and Durable Medical Equipment).

 Under certain circumstances, our providers are obligated to continue care after leaving our network.
-For specific details, contact Member Services (phone numbers are printed on the back cover of this booklet).
+For specific details, contact member services (phone numbers are printed on the back cover of this booklet).